freesinger/network-arch/Courses/TCP_Incast/Incast.md

    Explanation: The default TCP RTO timer value is much larger than the network round trip time in datacenters.
 Hence, **smaller RTO timers mean that the impact of RTO events is less severe.**

-2. The initial goodput minimum occurs at the same number of senders, regardless of the value of the min- imum RTO timer.
+2. The initial goodput minimum occurs at the same number of senders, regardless of the value of the minimum RTO timer.

    Explanation: The initial goodput minimum roughly corresponds to the transition point in R in Figure 16.
 The transition point is at roughly the same number of senders for all RTO timer values. **Hence the goodput minimum is roughly the same for all RTO timer values.**

 3. The second order goodput peak occurs at a higher number of senders for a larger RTO timer value.

    Explanation: The second order maximum corresponds to the trade-off between incremental goodput increases with more senders and increases of T causing interference with retransmissions. **The cross over point depends on both the number of senders and the RTO timer value.** In particular, larger RTO timer values would require larger T for the effects to cross over.
 If the increase in T depends on the number of senders only, then the second order goodput peak would occur at more senders for larger RTO timer values.

 4. The smaller the RTO timer values, the faster the rate of recovery between the goodput minimum and the second order goodput maximum.